-Metal Working Fluid (MWF), (also referred to as cutting fluid, cutting oil, cutting compound, coolant, or lubricant), can range from straight oils (petroleum oils) to water-based fluids including soluble oils and semisynthetic/synthetic fluids.
 MWFs may be complex mixtures of oils, emulsifiers, anti-weld agents, corrosion inhibitors, extreme pressure additives, buffers (alkaline reserve), biocides, and other additives.
-Animal fats, plant oils, water and air, or other raw ingredients.
+Also things like animal fats, plant oils, water and air, or other raw ingredients.

-The type of coolant used should be designed specifically for metalworking and machining processes.
+The type of coolant used should be one that is designed specifically for the metalwork machining process to be implemented.

-Most metalworking and machining processes benefit from the use of cutting fluid and choice of fluid depends on the material being worked.
+Most metalwork machining processes benefit from the use of cutting fluid.
+The choice of fluid will depend upon the material being worked.
 Common exceptions to this are when cast iron or brass are to be machined.
-Neither of these materials need fluid for smoother operation since both are machined dry.
+Neither of these materials need fluid for smooth operation since both are machined dry.

-The properties of a good cutting fluid are to keep the work piece at a stable temperature (critical when working to close tolerances).
-Very warm is OK, but extremely hot or alternating hot-and-cold are avoided.
-To maximize the life of the cutting tip by lubricating the working edge and to reduce tip welding.
-To prevent rust on machine parts and cutters.
+The properties of a good cutting fluid are meant to help keep the work piece at a stable temperature — a critical issue when working at close tolerances.
+Very warm is okay, but extremely hot or alternating hot-and-cold are what need to be avoided.

-We have four main groups of Coolant available in different formulations.
+There are four main groups of coolant available in different formulations.

-Full Synthetic Coolant is the highest quality and does not contain any oil-based product.
+This type of coolant is of the highest quality and does not contain any mineral oil

-Using the right MWF will insure a successful cutting process by keeping the blade cool and lubricated, which also helps to maintain the life of the saw blade.
+Using the right MWF will guarantee a successful cutting process by keeping the bandsaw blade cool and lubricated during use, which helps to maintain and prolong the life of the saw blade.